wyeworks/blog/source/_posts/2015-12-10-sometimes-its-good-to-be-shy.markdown

-When crafting our solutions, we should be constantly thinking about the decisions we make, weighing the possible consequences of each change we apply, and how different techniques or approaches might affect the future course of our proyect.
+When crafting our solutions, we should be constantly thinking about the decisions we make, weighing the possible consequences of each change we apply, and how different techniques or approaches might affect the future course of our project.

 If we consider ourselves Pragmatic Programmers, then we shouldn't embrace something as the ultimate law, and obey it invariably in our development journey.
-We should assemble a fat and diverse toolbox from which to grab the most adecuate tool for the problem we're facing at any given moment.
+We should assemble a fat and diverse toolbox from which to grab the most adequate tool for the problem we're facing at any given moment.

 All systems are different, and deserve special treatment according to their reality, user requirements and present design.
 A balance has to be made--that's what being pragmatic means.
-However, incorporating this style of coding to your toolbox might give you the means to ease your maintainance nightmares and develop more flexible systems, narrowing the gap to meet our ultimate goal: writing flexible enough code which smoothlessly adapts to change.
+However, incorporating this style of coding to your toolbox might give you the means to ease your maintenance nightmares and develop more flexible systems, narrowing the gap to meet our ultimate goal: writing flexible enough code which smoothlessly adapts to change.